 These marks shall not be used on products or associated documentation.

 A statement may be used on product packaging or accompanying information, but without the use of either the certification body mark or the UKAS accreditation logo.
 Product packaging is defined as being that which can be removed without the product disintegrating or being damaged.
 Accompanying information is considered as separately available or easily detachable.
 Note: type labels or identification plates are considered as part of the product and are not included in this section.
-The statement shall in no way imply that the product, process or service is certified by this means.
+The statement shall in no way imply that the product, process, or service is certified by this means.
 The statement shall include reference to:

-Identification (e.g. brand or name) of the certified client
+Identification (e.g., brand or name) of the certified client

-The type of management system (e.g. quality, environment) and the applicable standard
+The type of management system (e.g., quality, environment) and the applicable standard

 The certification body issuing the certificate